Need to earn more Delta SkyMiles? Look no further.

 Rather than earning credits with the car rental company, you can credit those rentals to your SkyMiles account instead!
 It’s a little-known option, but an easy way to earn some extra SkyMiles.
 For every qualifying rental, you’ll earn 500 SkyMiles.

 Delta has partnerships with Hertz, Dollar Car rental, Thrifty Car Rental, Alamo, Enterprise, National, Europcar, ExecuCar, Carmel, Sixt, and Super Shuttle.
+But we are partial to National because of the Free Executive Status that comes with a handful of travel rewards credit cards.

 Earning Delta Medallion Status